wdelfuego/nova-calendar/docs/upgrade-to-v2.0.md

 - Add an entry to config/nova-calendar.php using a different calendar key
 - Add the second calendar to the tools() method in NovaServiceProvider, using the new calendar key
 - Add a menu entry
+- Implement a CalendarDataProvider for the new calendar, consider subclassing an existing one to avoid code repetition for your application.
+  You might want to implement a generic SharedCalendarDataProvider and have the providers for specific calendars subclass that, so that you have some shared code between all of your app's calendars.